|What are these codes?

 common currency coupons.

-- UPC and EAN codes that start with the number 2 and EAN
+- UPC and EAN codes that start with the number 2 or "02" and EAN

 items.
 In this case, the code is unique only to the store.